Other: wax myrtle

 Plant Family: Myrtaceae

 Myrtle is found throughout the Mediterranean, as well as in some tropical and sub-tropical regions.
 It is an evergreen shrub or small tree with star-like flowers that have an exceedingly large amount of stamens and blue-black berries.
 The flowers bloom in summer, and the berries ripen in fall and early winter.
 Myrtle was one of the symbols of the Three Graces, and a Victorian symbol of fidelity in marriage.
 Nymphs are often associated with the myrtle tree.
-One story relates that it was nymphs of the myrtle tree that gave humanity the arts of making cheese, bee keeping, and growing olives.
-Another relates how the nymph Daphne turned herself into a myrtle tree to escape being raped by Apollo.
-This could explain why the myrtle leaf is considered a symbol of protection.

 The leaves are used predominantly, but the whole plant can be utilized for different applications involving myrtle?s pleasant scent.